 You can now visit the post or page to see the split post title on your website.

 We hope this article helped you learn how to split posts or page titles in WordPress.
-You may also want to see our guide on how to add a reading progress bar in your WordPress posts and our expert picks for the best WordPress typography plugins to improve your design.
+You may also want to see our beginner’s guide on how to display random posts in WordPress and our guide on the anatomy of a high converting landing page.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.